-Sickness benefit (ligos išmoka) is awarded if the entitlement arose during the period of employment and if the insured person had the sickness and maternity social insurance record of not less than 3 months during the last 12 months or not less than 6 months during the last 24 months before the day of establishment of temporary incapacity for work.
+Sickness benefit (ligos išmoka) is awarded if the entitlement arose during the period of employment and if the insured person had a sickness and maternity social insurance record of not less than 3 months during the last 12 months or not less than 6 months during the last 24 months before the day of establishment of temporary incapacity for work.

-The purpose of sickness and (temporary) incapacity for work benefits is to compensate the loss of personal income from work as a sick person cannot be available at his workplace.
+The purpose of sickness and (temporary) incapacity for work benefits is to compensate for the loss of personal income from work as a sick person cannot be available at his workplace.
 For this reason, the person claiming a benefit must be employed in Lithuania.